the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Academic Progression (Help me for better title)
 Modern digital science requires some digital proficiency at every level.
 We detail what is relevant here.
+Detail what differentiates masters from bachelors.
+Highlight that a lot of items are not yet part of the structures.

 A related one(non-specialized RSEs) The distinction is that numbers smaller then 4 indicate non-expert level: